olifrost/olifrost.github.io/_posts/2018-02-03-shook-shirt-hook.md

 ![Shook Headshot](/blog/shook-0.jpg)

-This was cool, but inconveniennt.
+This was cool, but inconvenient.

 It meant using my *actual hands*.